 The challenges of human-Heptapod communication are evident from the onset.
 The initial attempts to communicate with the Heptapods involve basic words and simple questions, such as "What is your purpose on Earth?"
 As Louise delves deeper into understanding their language, she moves from basic vocabulary to deciphering complex symbols, highlighting the intricacies and depth of the Heptapod language.

 However, the film also showcases how language can act as a barrier.
 As nations around the world attempt to decipher the Heptapods' message, misinterpretations arise, leading to global tension.
 A prime example of this is when some nations interpret the word "weapon" in the Heptapods' message as a threat, leading to panic and preparations for war.
-In reality, the Heptapods were referring to their language as a "tool" or "gift" for humanity.
+In proper context the Heptapods were referring to their language as a "tool" or "gift" for humanity.

 This theme underscores the power and potential pitfalls of communication.
 While language can bridge gaps and foster understanding, misinterpretations can lead to conflict and fear.
 Through Louise's journey, the film emphasizes the importance of patience, open-mindedness, and the willingness to understand the "other," be it an extraterrestrial being or a fellow human.